dockpanelsuite/dockpanelsuite_docs/themes/basics.rst

 .. image:: _static/autohide_window.png

-When a dock content is dragged and move over the dock panel area, indicators are displayed to show where it can be dropped,
+When a dock content is dragged and move over the dock panel area, indicator icons are displayed to show which target locations this content can be dropped at, and the outline (the blue rectangle in the figure) of the content will also be rendered to show how the content would look like once dropped.

 .. image:: _static/dock_indicator.png